MattMadness/sapphire-butler/README.md

 Sapphire Butler is an extensible task executor and shell script codebase that aims to make certain tasks easier to do or simply more user friendly.

-It is designed to work perfectly on Sapphire GNU/Linux and it's parent distributions Arch and Parabola as well as their children, but there is only a little support for other distributions and the use of Sapphire Butler on those systems is cautioned against until proper support can be given for them.
+It is designed to work perfectly on Sapphire GLS and it's parent distributions Arch and Parabola as well as their children, but there is only a little support for other distributions and the use of Sapphire Butler on those systems is cautioned against until proper support can be given for them.

 ## Installation